 - information collected automatically when using the website and our services including login information and other information about your activities on the website, such as your IP address.

-The personal information is collected through forms and through the interactivity established between you and the Neuropsy Centres.
+The personal information is collected through forms and through the interactivity established between you and the Centres Neuropsys.
 This information is collected for several reasons: